kostasgalexiou/ResynPy/README.md

                         Keep individual pairs that have a percentage of AA or BB combinations that is lower than the argument value.
 [Default: 0.1]
   --hetero FLOAT        Keep individuals that have a heterozygosity lower than the argument value.
 [Default: 0.5]

-  --vcf VCF FILE        Name of the VCF file for the line, for which the ROH regions will be detected.

 ```

 ### Pairwise comparison